Home Family Art Homemade Frugal Living Travel

 Homemade Chai Tea

-There are many Chai recipes online but my contribution is the addition of turmeric.
+There are many Chai recipes online, but my contribution is the addition of turmeric root.
 This lovely yellowish orange spice boasts of many medicine properties and has been used in Indian food for thousands of years.
 I personally suffer with very sensitive skin in the winter, so I was pretty happy to discover this has anti-inflammatory effects and is a very strong antioxidant, both of which are very much needed during the winter!
-I'm so excited about turmeric that I want to grow it this summer and make my own spice powder.
-I can just imagine it in lovely small jelly jars.
+I'm so excited about turmeric that I want to grow it and make my own spice powder.
+I can just imagine it in small jelly jars.

 Recipe for Chai Tea brew: